The things you can claim tax on as a teacher.

 What you can claim

-- the decline in value (depreciation) of home office equipment such as computers and telecommunications equipment – if your equipment costs less than $300, you can claim a full deduction for the work-related portion
+- depreciation is the process by which the value of home office equipment, such as computers and telecommunications equipment, decreases over time.
+If the cost of your equipment is less than $300, you are eligible to take a complete deduction for the portion that is work-related.

-- work-related phone calls, including from mobiles for calls to students regularly while you are away from your workplace – for example, you call parents of your students to discuss behavioural issues
+- calls connected to your job, including calls made from your mobile device to kids on a regular basis while you are away from your place of employment — for instance, you may call the parents of your students to discuss behavioural issues.

-- the cost of heating, cooling and lighting your home office that is over the amount you would ordinarily have to pay if you did not work from home
+- the amount of money that you have to spend on heating, cooling, and lighting your home office in addition to the amount of money that you would normally have to spend if you did not work from home.

 What you cannot claim

-- a deduction you work out at a rate of 45 cents per hour.
+- a deduction you calculate at the hourly rate of 45 cents.

 - clothing that you have to wear for medical reasons – for example, support stockings